sudh001/Cluster_embedding-algorithm/README.md

 Hence the nodes in the same cluster will have very similar embeddings and hence k-means algorithm would cluster them together.
 This shows that ideal clusters would be a point of convergence

 It is important to note that the clusters formed aren't stable if `max_iter` version is used

+The embeddings obtained can be used for further downstream tasks like node, edge clasification and can also be passed into graph neural networks for further processing.
+This repo dosen't extensivly test this yet though.